How can we help you?

 Limiting caffeine and alcohol, avoiding chewing hard objects and maintaining good posture while sitting or sleeping can also contribute to prevention and symptom management.

 Do you live with TMJ pain or bruxism?
-We welcome your call.
+We can help.

-We have a special interest TMJ and Bruxism Treatment, so if you are in the in West Lakes and surrounding suburbs in Adelaide, don't hesitate to make a booking for assessment and management.
+We have a special interest TMJ and Bruxism Treatment, so if you are in the in West Lakes and surrounding suburbs in Adelaide, reach out to book an examination and we'll take care of the rest.

-TMJ refers to the temporomandibular joints, and their involved muscles, bones and ligaments, which connect your lower jaw to your skull and allow you to open, close, and move your mouth.
-Problems with these joints or the surrounding muscles can cause jaw pain, clicking, stiffness, headaches, and facial discomfort.
+TMJ refers to the temporomandibular joints, as well as the involved muscles, bones, and ligaments.
+These joints connect your lower jaw to your skull, allowing you to open, close, and move your mouth comfortably.
+When problems arise with these joints or the surrounding muscles, it can result in jaw pain, clicking sounds, stiffness, headaches, and general facial discomfort.

-Bruxism is the habit of clenching or grinding the teeth, most commonly during sleep but sometimes during the day.
-Over time, this can place strain on the jaw joints and muscles, wear down teeth, cause fractures, and contribute to headaches and facial pain.
+Bruxism is the habit of clenching or grinding the teeth.
+This most commonly occurs during sleep (sleep bruxism) but can also happen during the day, often due to stress or concentration.
+Over time, persistent bruxism can place significant strain on the jaw joints and muscles, leading to:

-TMJ symptoms and clenching/grinding (bruxism) are often closely linked.
-Tooth grinding and clenching can overload the jaw joints and muscles, while jaw joint problems can increase muscle tension and clenching.
+Symptoms of TMJ dysfunction and clenching/grinding are often closely linked.
+Tooth grinding can overload the jaw joints, while existing joint problems can increase muscle tension, creating a cycle of discomfort.